Mercedes-Benz E-Class (W212): Styling

 The front was completely restyled, giving it a more aggressive look compared to the pre-facelift model in response to the newer BMW 5 Series and Audi A6.
 The twin headlamp design was replaced with a singular front light (marking the end of Mercedes's dual headlamps use), while the light elements within the headlamps helped to retain the "four-eyed" appearance.
 Low beam and daytime running lamps both came with partial LED as standard, while full LED technology was available as an option for the first time.
 The hood, with new flowing lines, and the front bumper, which was made sharper with bigger air intakes, were also completely redesigned.

 In the rear, the LED taillights were given horizontal design, while Sport models featured exposed dual exhaust pipes.
 The doors and front fenders were re-shaped, eliminating the wheel arch bulge and replacing it with a more traditional character line in the sheet metal.
 The lower side crease line (which replaced the pre-facelift model's side chrome trim) extends from the rear door all the way to the front fender, hence all the side panels except for the rear quarter panel was also restyled.

 The facelift could be ordered with two distinct design variants: Sport and Luxury, which featured two different front-end designs for each line.
 The Luxury version came with the classic saloon grille with 3-louver look and star on the hood.
 The Sport version featured the sports grille with integrated star, also a first time option, forming a visual link to the high performance sports car models.
 Sport models receive a more confident front design, using the AMG styling package that features larger air intakes and a distinct aluminum trim line along the entire lower rim of the front bumper.

-The car's interior cabin was subtly revised, with the new 3-tube instrument cluster, trapezoidal head-unit display, air vents design and a new analogue clock in the center console between the two central vents, like the CLS-Class (W218).
+The car's interior cabin was subtly revised, with the new 3-tube instrument cluster, trapezoidal head-unit display, air vents design and a new analogue clock in the centre console between the two central vents, like the CLS-Class (C218).
 A new feature was the two-part trim which stretched across the entire dashboard, available in a wood or aluminium look, irrespective of the equipment line.
 There was also a redesigned centre console without a selector lever (saloons had already done away with the selector lever as part of the launch of the W212), as well as a new multi-function steering wheel with DIRECT SELECT lever and shift paddles in conjunction with the automatic transmission.
 If the driver had shifted up or down manually, after a set period of time the transmission would independently switch back to automatic mode to save fuel.